civo/terraform-provider-civo/docs/resources/instance.md

 The following attributes are exported:

+* `id` - A unique ID that can be used to identify and reference an instance.
 * `hostname` - The Instance hostname.
 * `reverse_dns` - A fully qualified domain name.
 * `size` - The name of the size.